apache/openwhisk/tools/db/README.md

-### Configure datastore
+### Configure data store

-Before you can build and deploy OpenWhisk, you must configure a backing datastore.
+Before you can build and deploy OpenWhisk, you must configure a backing data store.
 The system supports any self-managed [CouchDB](using-couchdb) instance or
 [Cloudant](using-cloudant) as a cloud-based database service.

 #### Using CouchDB